The Earth, Spirit, Action Team Newsletter

-Welcome to the seventh issue of “Good Tidings”, the ESA Team newsletter that provides information on local and global environmental and climate change issues; suggestions for personal and political actions that will build a healthy planet; information about symposiums, webinars, resources, and petitions from other environment and climate change organizations; and information about environmentally themed worship and prayer opportunities.
+Welcome to the New Year 2024 issue of “Good Tidings” the ESA Team newsletter that provides information on local and global environmental and climate change issues; suggestions for personal and political actions that will build a healthy planet; information about resources, and actions from other environment and climate change organizations; and information about environmentally themed worship and prayer opportunities.

 We welcome feedback from readers who would like to share their thoughts with us.
 Our email is: firstname.lastname@example.org

 Editorial Margaret Machum

 January 2024 has finally finished.
 It has been a difficult month.
 Following the celebration of Jesus’ birth and the message of ‘Good Will Towards All’, we have witnessed a level of violence in several areas of the world that competes with the tragedies of the last great war.
 Our hope is that countries, governments, and people can come together to counteract the forces that have brought the world to this juncture.